A Multiscale Optimization Framework for Reconstructing Binary Images using Multilevel PCA-based Control Space Reduction: Concluding Remarks

 We also check the applicability of our framework in applications to procedures for cancer recognition at the early stages by a model containing one tiny cancerous spot with a diameter comparable with the size of the boundary electrodes.
 Despite the errors in recovering the true shape and the values of electrical conductivity, we conclude that obtained images of that quality will provide valuable assistance in recognizing possible abnormal changes in tissues and further navigating medical professionals with their decisions.
 We conclude that the properly calibrated multiscale optimization framework is able to provide binary images consistent with the provided measurements using significantly reduced computational time.
 In general, we see a high potential of the proposed computational framework in minimizing possibilities for false positive screening and improving the overall quality of the EIT-based procedures.

 There are many ways in which our multiscale optimization algorithm can be tested and extended.
 We provided an example of a simple calibration procedure, but we expect the performance may be further improved by extending the list of calibrated parameters and applying more advanced minimization techniques to perform local and global searches while performing optimization at both fine and coarse scales.
 Given that we used data provided by a specific electrode configuration, it will be of interest to apply a further analysis of the measurement structure, for example considering a 32-electrode scheme and improving sensitivity by optimizing the structure of available data.
+Also, as many modern EIT systems feature pair-wise voltage patterns, we will be interested in testing the performance of our new method in applications to such systems.
 We also plan to investigate the use of flexible schemes for switching between scales including new approaches for projecting solutions.
 The impact of the noise present in measurements should be also systematically analyzed.
 Also of interest is the extension of our multiscale optimization approach to include possibility of using various PCA sample structures, multiple coarse scale controls associated with different spatial regions, and applicability to bimodal distributions.

 Finally, it is important to test our new approach in various applications to real data and different types of cancerous tissues, as this would certainly suggest areas in which further developments may be required.
+For example, some applications of EIT may require modeling conductivity with more than one different values to characterize ``healthy'' and ''cancerous'' tissues.
+We expect our new approach could be easily adapted to this and even more complicated settings, e.g.~considering electrical conductivity to be considered fully anisotropic, seen in reality.
 Despite the fact that this approach was initially tested with synthetic EIT-related problems, we believe that this methodology could be easily applied to a broad range of problems in biomedical sciences, also in physics, geology, chemistry, etc.